computerminds/cm_config_tools/README.md

    Dependencies will get added where necessary when exporting.

-   Note that you may want to run that `drush config-devel-module-dependencies` command again when done to check there are not more config names you should list for export.
+   Note that you may want to run that command again when done to check there are not more config names you should list for export.

 2. **Exporting config**